radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 would lose crucial information which allows for good merge behaviour.
-For example, when modifying a list we want to track exactly where in the list modifications happen - just diffing states doesn't allow us to capture things like "insert after element 3, then delete element 3, then insert after the new element", we would just end up with "delete element 3 and insert two new elements", which would behave differently in the presence of concurrent inserts after element 3.
+For example, when modifying a list we want to track exactly where in the list modifications happen - just diffing states doesn't allow us to capture things like "insert after element 3, then delete element 3, then insert after element two", we would just end up with "delete element 3 and insert two new elements", which would behave differently in the presence of concurrent inserts after element 3.